-Spire Motorsports is a full-time, two-car NASCAR Cup Series race team co-owned by long-time NASCAR industry executives Jeff Dickerson and Thaddeus “T.J.”
+Spire Motorsports is a full-time, three-car NASCAR Cup Series race team co-owned by long-time NASCAR industry executives Jeff Dickerson and Thaddeus “T.J.”
 Puchyr.
-In 2023, Spire Motorsports will field the No. 7 Chevrolet Camaro ZL1 for driver Corey LaJoie and No. 77 Chevrolet Camaro ZL1 for Ty Dillon.
-The team also fields a NASCAR Craftsman Truck Series team in select events.
+In 2024, Spire Motorsports will field the No. 7 Chevrolet Camaro ZL1 for driver Corey LaJoie, No. 71 Chevrolet Camaro ZL1 for Zane Smith and No. 77 Chevrolet Camaro ZL1 for Carson Hocevar.
+The team also fields three NASCAR Craftsman Truck Series teams.

 Hometown: Charlotte, North Carolina

 Corey LaJoie has become a NASCAR Cup Series mainstay over the last seven seasons and has logged 236 starts in NASCAR’s premier division heading into 2024.
 His career totals include three top-5 finishes and eight top-10 finishes with career-best fourth-place efforts coming in the 2023 Ambetter Health 400 at Atlanta Motor Speedway and Yellawood 500 at Talladega Superspeedway.

 Zane Smith, 24, won the first and last races on his way to a dominant four-win 2022 NASCAR Craftsman Truck Series Championship season.
 The title made Smith the No.1 prospect to rise to the NASCAR Cup Series, which he did part-time in 2023 while defending his truck series title.